needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/meshing.md

 This page is a supplement to the AR Foundation [Meshing](xref:arfoundation-meshing) manual.
 The following sections only contain information about APIs where Meta Quest exhibits unique platform-specific behavior.

-## Space setup
+## Space Setup

-Meshing on Meta Quest devices requires that the user first completes [Space Setup](xref:meta-openxr-device-setup#space-setup) before any mesh data can be used.
+Before your app can access meshes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

 > [!Important]
-> If Space Setup is not complete, AR Foundation cannot retrieve mesh data from the device.
+> If Space Setup is not complete, AR Foundation cannot access mesh data from the device.

 [!include[](../snippets/arf-docs-tip.md)]

+## Permissions

+Your app's user must grant an Android system permission before you can access mesh data.
+Refer to [Permissions](xref:meta-openxr-scene-setup#permissions) for more information.